Stewart Indian School hosts

 The school annually hosts the Stewart Fathers Day Powwow, which presents traditional competition dancing, Stewart School alumni recognition, arts and crafts, special events and exhibits.

-We're busy planning for the 2013 Stewart Father’s Day Powwow!
-The powwow will be held at the Stewart Complex in Carson City, Nevada.
+It's once again time for the Stewart Father’s Day Powwow!
+The powwow is held at the Stewart Complex in Carson City, Nevada.
 This special event is geared toward generating support and funding for the establishment of the Stewart Indian Cultural Center at the former Stewart Indian School.
-Last year’s event was an enormous success and we expect an even larger draw of alumni and visitors for the 2013 Powwow!
+Last year’s event was an enormous success and we expect an even larger draw of alumni and visitors for the 2014 Powwow!

 Dat-So-La-Lee Cemetery The Stewart Indian School established a cemetery for their students in the 1890s, shortly after the US Federal Government opened the school.
 The cemetery is now known as the "Old Stewart Indian Cemetery" or the "Dat-So-La-Lee Cemetery," after the master Washoe basket weaver who is buried there.